AM2R: Development

 AM2R was developed by Milton Guasti under the pseudonym DoctorM64 over about ten years, with several breaks.
 Guasti wanted to recreate the fast gameplay of Metroid: Zero Mission and the "atmosphere and solitude" of Super Metroid.
 After finishing Metroid II for the first time, he imagined the game with modern gameplay, an in-game mini-map rather than a physical map, and the Omega Metroids as tall as the screen.
 As Guasti was not a programmer at the time, he used a trial-and-error method to modify a platforming game engine by Martin Piecyk within the game creation system GameMaker, with learning being his main motivation.

 At first the remake followed the original Metroid IIs map layout and existing sprites from Metroid: Zero Mission and Super Metroid.
 As Guasti kept working on the game engine and developed his skills, he felt that AM2R felt more and more authentic.
 After he announced the game, several artists volunteered to create original art; the Metroid evolutions were redesigned, and new enemies and areas unrelated to other Metroid games were added.
 Guasti remade the music while waiting for customers in his recording studio.
-The log system was designed to deliver narrative in a non-intrusive way.
+The log system was designed to deliver narrative in an unintrusive way.